LEARN HOW TO ADDRESS ENVELOPES USING THE CRICUT PENS AND ENVELOPES YOU MAKE OR BUY AT THE STORE

 Now, this topic has been requested by readers of the blog for a while.
 It only makes sense to include show how to address the envelopes from the cards we make here, right?

 In this lesson, we will use writing fonts in Cricut Design Space.
 If you don't know what writing fonts are or need a refresher on the Cricut Pens, check out my tutorial here.

 This post may contain some affiliate links (which means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you).
 Read my full disclosure policy here.

 Option #1: Make an Envelope and Attach Text

 STEP 1 – DOWNLOAD THE SVG CUT FILE

-Download the SVG Cut file for the Envelopes (#67) from my FREE Resource Library.
+Download the SVG Cut file for the Envelopes (#67) from The File Vault.
 Click here to get access to the library.

 Note: Within the download, you will find several envelope cut files.
 I have included A2, A6, A7, and #10 sized envelopes for you, as well as a printable PDF.
 For this tutorial, I am using the A7 size envelope.

 STEP 2 – UPLOAD THE SVG FILE TO CRICUT DESIGN SPACE